althea-net/althea-site/_drafts/service_negotiation_sketches.md

 A node builds up information about the QoS of all the nodes around it.
 This is gathered by using some kind of trusted speedtesting server out on the internet to test each peer.
 It would probably be good to hide the speedtesting activity or integrate it into normal use, but we won't cover that here.

+## Routing protocol speed tests

 On the upstream side, the routing protocol is what decides where a packet for a certain destination gets sent.
 Routing protocols are complicated and difficult to secure.
 The same goes for centralized SDN routing.
 Althea needs to stop attacks on vulnerabilities in routing protocols.
 A simple attack on distance-vector routing protocols is if a node claims to have much better connectivity than it actually does.
 This causes other nodes to route more traffic through it, increasing the money earned.
 Most routing protocols have absolutely no defense against inaccurate route quality metrics.

 The distance vector routing protocol that routes traffic on the highest level of the internet is called BGP.
 It defends against this type of attack by having intelligent human operators who spend their days watching it.
 Still, a lot of attacks (and mistakes) happen. http://www.bgpmon.net/blog/

 The speedtesting mentioned earlier gives us monitoring capability.
 We need to allow whichever routing protocol is in use to do the complicated work of routing packets to destinations far away while still ostracizing nodes who are making themselves look better than they are.

-One way of doing this is for nodes to keep a table of relative node quality or priority.
-For any given route, the node that does best on a speed test will be chosen.
+One way of doing this is for nodes to keep a table of relative neighbor quality or priority.
+For any given route, if more than one neighbor matches the route in the routing table, the neighbor that does best on a speed test will be chosen.
 The simplest way to do this is to have a global QoS ranking of all  neighbors, and if the routing table has a route that is advertised by more than one neighbor, to choose the neighbor that does best on the global ranking.

 More fine-grained control can be added in by getting QoS information for particular IPs, subnets, or ranges of IPs.
 A simple example is if a node knows that it will be exchanging a lot of data with some IP, it could run a speedtest cooperatively with a computer at that IP.
 Then, when choosing a which neighbor to route packets going to that IP through, it could favor the node that does best on this specialized speedtest instead of the node that does best on the generalized global speedtest.

+## Cutting off spam recursively backwards idea

 On the downstream side, a potential attack would be for the upstream node to send a lot of junk packets to a node downstream, and then receive payment for the traffic.
 If the packets are addressed to the downstream node, this attack is trivially preventable.
 Packets arriving at this node can be dropped, and the connection can be cut off for blatant spamming.